 Paul Lukas is a journalist, storyteller, and media artist whose work has appeared in The New York Times, GQ, Fortune, Gourmet, Saveur, The Wall Street Journal, ESPN The Magazine, Spin, Glamour, The New Republic, and The Financial Times, among many other publications.
 He currently works as a columnist for ESPN.com, where he writes “Uni Watch,” the sports world’s foremost (okay, only) column devoted to uniform design.
-He also maintains a daily Uni Watch blog, hosts the monthly Show & Tell storytelling series at Freddy’s, performs as one half of the lecture/slideshow act the Forewords, and is the man behind the Permanent Record project.
+He also maintains a daily Uni Watch blog and has several extracurricular projects, including the Show & Tell storytelling series, a live lecture/slideshow “band” called the Forewords, an inquiry into found objects called Permanent Record, and a bizarre little encounter called My Pet Troll.

 Lukas has been described as “a minutiae fetishist” and “an obsessive esotericist,” descriptions that refer to his penchant for finding unlikely topics, deconstructing them in excruciating detail, and sussing out surprisingly engaging storylines along the way.
 Whereas most people see the Wizard of Oz, Lukas is much more interested in the man behind the curtain.

 Over the past 20 years, Lukas has used this sensibility to create media projects covering a wide variety of subject areas, including food, travel, consumer culture, marketing, business history, music, and design.
 He’s also appeared extensively on TV and radio (including two appearances on Late Night with Conan O’Brien), authored a book, produced a museum exhibit and web project devoted to some super-cool fiberglass structures, and made numerous live presentations.

 Lukas lives in Brooklyn, New York, with Caitlin and Tucker.
 He is left-handed, does not have a middle name, and is near-pathologically averse to the color purple.